FRINXio/workflow-proxy/README.md

 Workflow scheduling is handled by an external component [schellar](https://github.com/FRINXio/schellar).
 Proxy also provides tenant aware REST API proxies for schellar.

-### RBAC
+#### RBAC

 RBAC proxy adds 2 features on top of tenant proxy:
 * Ensures user authorization to access certain endpoints
 * Filters workflow definitions and workflow executions based on user's roles, groups and userID

-RBAC proxy simply distinguishes 2 user types: an admin and everyone else.
+RBAC support simply distinguishes 2 user types: an admin and everyone else.
 An admin has full access to workflow API while ordinary user can only:
 * Read workflow definitions
   * Ordinary user can only view workflow definitions belonging to the same groups